 Such loans are scheduled to be paid off at a certain date.
 These loans are common with mortgages and student loan debt.

-There are endless stories of how borrowers end up in a debt trap after availing payday loans.
+There are endless stories of how borrowers end up in a debt trap after availing of payday loans.
 People should only consider availing such loans if they have no other option left and require the money urgently.

 These loans are similar to bridge loans.
-Such loans are for the borrowers who already have a personal loan but needs more funds.
+Such loans are for the borrowers who already have a personal loan but need more funds.
 These loans carry a relatively lower interest rate than personal loans and may also offer tax benefits.
 However, these loans are given to the borrowers with a good repayment record on the personal loan.

 Personal Line of Credit